flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 - Radial:
     - A Radial is a line from the REF FIX at a specific angle as known from common VOR navigation.
 - Radius:
-    - A Radius is a circle of a certain radius around the REF FIX
+    - A Radius is a circle of a certain radius around the REF FIX.
 - Abeam:
     - An Abeam is a line from the REF FIX onto the flight path meeting the flight path ar a 90° angle.